-When the church was young, it thought of itself as a pilgrim and stranger in this world.
+When the church was young it thought of itself as a pilgrim and stranger in this world.
 It was true to the Lord.
 It preached the gospel, as defined in 1 Corinthians 15:1-8.
-Had it continued in that direction, there would have been worldwide evangelism in the first 500 years.
+Had it continued in that condition, there would have been worldwide evangelism in the first 500 years.
 But in A.D.
-313, Constantine was converted.
-He issued the Edict of Toleration, which meant persecution ceased.
+313 Constantine was converted.
+He issued the Edict of Toleration, which meant that persecution ceased.
 No longer was the church a martyr church.
+It came up out of the catacombs.
 Five million Christians had shed their blood and laid down their lives gladly for Jesus Christ.
-But suddenly the church came up out of the catacombs and found itself in power.
-Augustine, a great man with a keen mind, wrote The City of God, which gave the church a vision of building the kingdom of God down here on this earth.
-Actually, this explains Roman Catholicism today.
-They have attempted to do what Augustine said the church should do-build the kingdom of God here on earth.
+But suddenly the church found itself in power.
+Augustine, a great man with a keen mind, wrote The City of God, which gave the church a vision of building the kingdom of God down here upon this earth.
+Actually this explains Roman Catholicism today.
+They have attempted to do what Augustine said the church should do - build the kingdom of God here upon this earth.
 But God never intended that His church should do that.
-Its mission was to preach the Word of God and win people to Jesus Christ.
+Its mission was to preach the Word of God and to win men to Jesus Christ.
 But it got away from that.
 By the end of the nineteenth century, with the tremendous expansion of the British Empire, the most optimistic ideas and notions entered the church.
-Let me
+Let me give you two illustrations of this.
+Ernest Naville in his book, The Problem of Evil, pointed out that the civilization of Europe, which he characterized as Christian civilization, "is visibly making the conquest of the world.
+Its triumph is only a matter of time.
+No one doubts it."
+A few years ago a man could make that statement and nobody would contradict him.
+(Oh. there were a few old mossbacks who contradicted him, but nobody paid any attention to them.)
+But how absurd that statement is today!
+Also, Justin Smith wrote in 1883: "It has been said that in twenty-five years more, if the present rate of progress continues, India will become as thoroughly Christian as Great Britain is today.
+There will be 30,000,000 Christians in China, and Japan will be as thoroughly Christianized as America is now.
+The old systems, they tell us, are honeycombed through and through by Christian influence.
+It looks as if a day may soon come when these systems, struck by vigorous blows, will fall in tremendous collapse.
+Meantime, every weapon formed against Christianity breaks in the hand that holds it.
+Already the Lord's right hand has gotten Him the victory."
+On and on he goes in that vein, as if the entire world would be converted by the beginning of the twentieth century!